the-mikedavis/the-mkedavis.github.io/content/posts/german-string-optimizations-in-spellbook.md

 }
 ```

 We can fit up to 7 flags inline.
-That's really awesome: it'll cover up to the 96th percentile of real-world flagsets and should save us many many really tiny allocations.
+That's really awesome: it'll cover up to 96% of real-world flagsets and should save us many many really tiny allocations.

 ## Pitfalls and `MaybeUninit<T>`

 We're talking in terms of `u16` above but our type is actually a `NonZeroU16`.
 They have the same size and layout but `NonZeroU16` can't be `0u16`.
 The challenge is the `NonZero` nature: the zeroed bit pattern is not a valid representation, and `Default for NonZeroU16` is not a thing.
-Places where we wrote `[0; N]` above have to be rewritten anyways since we're changing the type, but we can't just say:
+Places where we wrote `[0u8; N]` above have to be rewritten anyways since we're changing the type, but we can't just say:

 ```rust
 // 💣 UNDEFINED BEHAVIOR!!